ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {PANEL: Compound Fields}

+{INFO: }
+This feature should be applied to very large datasets and specific queries.
+It is meant for **experts only**.
+{INFO/}

 A compound field is a Corax index field comprised of 2 simple data elements.
 {NOTE: }
 A compound field can currently be composed of exactly **2 elements**.
 {NOTE/}

-Users can define compound fields to optimize data retrieval: data stored in a compound field is sorted as requested by the user, and would later on be retrieved in this order with extreme efficiency.
+Expert users can define compound fields to optimize data retrieval: data stored in a compound field is sorted as requested by the user, and would later on be retrieved in this order with extreme efficiency.
 Compound fields can also be used to unify simple data elements in cohesive units to